salbrec/SIMPA/README.md

 - reference frequency
 - imputed probability

-The bins on top of this table have no imputed probability as those are the bins observed for the given single cell.
-The following imputed bins are ranked by the imputed probability.
+The bins on top of this table have no imputed probability (value in imputed_probability column is set to -1) as those are the bins observed for the given single cell.
+The following imputed bins are ranked by the imputed probability in decreasing order (from 1.0 to 0.0).

 The second file is in `bed` format and describes the genomic regions for the single-cell bins followed by bins ranked by their imputed probability.
 The number of bins within this file is the average number of bins that SIMPA calculates based on the target-specific reference experiments used within the algorithm.